ianthefish/simple-canvas-tool/README.md

 - **Shape Tools**: Draw rectangles, circles, and hollow versions of these shapes.
 - **Clear Tool**: Clear the entire canvas.
 - **Undo/Redo**: Undo and redo your actions.
-- **Color Picker**: Choose colors from a palette or use a custom color picker.
 - **Stroke Thickness**: Adjust the thickness of the brush and other tools.

 ## Installation